arthanzel/dootfiles/README.md

 Installation
 ------------
-`rake install` creates symlinks to all your dootfiles and adds a file called `.dootfiles` to your home folder with the location of this repo, so you can do a `cat ~/.dootfiles` to find it anytime.
+`chmod +x ./build.sh && ./build.sh` creates symlinks to all your dootfiles and adds a file called `.dootfiles` to your home folder with the location of this repo, so you can do a `cat ~/.dootfiles` to find it anytime.
 The environment variable `$DOOTFILES` defined in `shell/bashrc.link` will also reflect this location.

 The installer will prompt you to skip, overwrite, or backup existing files.
 Symlinks (as opposed to regular files) will always be overwritten.

-`rake uninstall` removes all symlinks and restores all backups, hopefully returning your home directory to what is was before.
+`./build.sh uninstall` removes all symlinks and restores all backups, hopefully returning your home directory to what is was before.

 Where (the wild) things are
 ----------------